flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 <details>
   <summary>How to use a Swift Package Flutter plugin that requires a higher OS version</summary>

+### How to use a Swift Package Flutter plugin that requires a higher OS version

 If a Swift Package Flutter plugin requires a higher OS version than the project, you may get an error like this:

 ```